Little Orphan Annie

-Little Orphan Annie was a daily American comic strip created by Harold Gray and syndicated by the Tribune Media Services.
+Little Orphan Annie, also simply known as Annie, was a daily American comic strip created by Harold Gray and syndicated by the Tribune Media Services.
 The strip took its name from the 1885 poem "Little Orphant Annie" by James Whitcomb Riley, and it made its debut on August 5, 1924, in the New York Daily News.

 The plot followed the wide-ranging adventures of Annie, her dog Sandy and her benefactor Oliver "Daddy" Warbucks.
 Secondary characters include Punjab, the Asp and Mr. Am.
 The strip attracted adult readers with political commentary that targeted (among other things) organized labor, the New Deal and communism.

 Following Gray's death in 1968, several artists drew the strip and, for a time, "classic" strips were rerun.
 Little Orphan Annie inspired a radio show in 1930, film adaptations by RKO in 1932 and Paramount in 1938 and a Broadway musical Annie in 1977 (which was adapted on screen four times, once in 1982, once on TV in 1999, once in 2014, and a live TV production in 2021).
 The strip's popularity declined over the years; it was running in only 20 newspapers when it ended on June 13, 2010.
 The characters now appear occasionally as supporting cast in Dick Tracy.